Your questions, Answered

 Nearly 11 hectares of sports pitches will allow a variety of outdoor sports that could include tennis courts, bowls green, cricket pitch, football and rugby pitches – these will be located in dedicated locations within the site plus shared use of school facilities where possible.
 Indoor sports such as badminton courts are planned at community locations and the secondary school.

 • Please sign up to our mailing list so that we can keep you up to date.
-You can also find us on Twitter, Facebook and Instagram.
+You can also find us on Facebook and Instagram and LinkedIn.